chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 See the documentation for each resource to see what attributes are available to customize.
 As shown in the previous example you can quote the `key=value` pair if you want to have a value with a character that would be interpreted by the shell.

-## Running a recipe
+## Running a Recipe

-If you want to run multiple resources run them from a recipe.
-Recipes can be specified as the path to the recipe:
+To run multiple resources from a recipe.
+Specify a recipe using its path:

 ```bash
 chef-run host1 /path/to/recipe.rb